Hiking Tours

 Washington’s Headquarters (30 minutes): The original building George and Martha Washington, Alexander Hamilton, and the rest of Washington’s “military family” stayed during the Valley Forge Winter Encampment.
 Visitors may walk through Headquarters March through November, off-season tours December-February may explore the grounds surrounding the building but the structure itself will be closed to visitation.
 The area also includes the Valley Forge train station with a small exhibit covering Washington at Valley Forge, the Carriage House that features artifacts from the forges “Valley Forge” was named for, and a replica of George Washington, the famous sculpture of Washington by the renowned French sculptor Jean-Antoine Houdon.
 Please note, a ramp is available to get down to the Headquarters’ building, but the structure itself is not wheelchair accessible.
 Materials are available with interior pictures of the house.
 The walk from the drop of point to the house is approximately 300 yards.

 Reservations are required at least one week in advance.
-For more information, or for availability and fees, please call 610-624-5010 or Contact us.
+For more information, or for availability and fees, please contact us!

 Hiking Tour (3-hour)